Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

-As per the generalization of proposed circuit for a $n+1$-qubit-qudit 5-ary system, after every $5^{q-1}$ (where $q$ is the number of qudits and $q$ ranges from 1 to $n$) steps, two new gates are added to realize the new position states along with the previous set of gates (when $q>1$).
+As per the generalization of the proposed circuit, for a $n+1$-qubit-qudit $d$-ary system when $d$ is odd, after every $(\lfloor\frac{d}{2}\rfloor \times d^{q-1})$ (where $q$ is the number of qudits and $q$ ranges from 1 to $n$) steps, two new gates generalized multi-controlled Toffoli are added to realize the new position states, which is portrayed in Figure \ref{fig_gen_odd}.
+As an example, for a $n+1$-qubit-qudit 5-ary system, after every $(2 \times 5^{q-1})$ steps, two new generalized multi-controlled Toffoli gates are added to realize the new position states along with the previous set of gates (when $q>1$).
+In other words, if we follow Figure \ref{fig_gen_odd}, the first $(2 \times 5^{1-1})=2$ steps of DTQW in 5-ary systems have been implemented as per Figure \ref{fig_5_dtqw}.
+Next $(2 \times 5^{2-1})=10$ steps of DTQW in 5-ary systems have been implemented as per Figure \ref{fig_5_dtqw1}.
+Similarly, next $(2 \times 5^{3-1})=50$ steps of DTQW in 5-ary systems have been implemented as per Figure \ref{fig_5_dtqw2} and so on.